EAL-IT-Technology/ITT2-IT-security/weekly_plans/ww07-csc-1.md

   * default is to join "security"
   * team missing? talk to @moozer
   * team leader decide on who is in their groups
+* please ensure that any issue you are assigned to are finalized

 ### Learning goals
 * CSC 1: Inventory of Authorized and Unauthorized Devices